The Complete Fintech Glossary

 Volume or Trading volume The number of times an equity is bought or sold in a fixed period of time, usually a day.

 Voxelus A virtual reality (VR) content platform that uses cryptocurrencies and cryptocoins.

-Wallet A secure online place where your cryptocurrency is stored.
+eToro Money crypto wallet A secure online place where your cryptocurrency is stored.

 Zcash (ZEC) A new cryptocurrency that is faster, more efficient, and more private than Bitcoin.
 It is built on a different blockchain protocol than Bitcoin.

 Zero Coupon Bonds Bonds that pay no regular interest.
 Instead, you pay a fraction of the face value, and at maturity you are paid the full face value.

 This is a marketing communication and should not be taken as investment advice, personal recommendation, or an offer of, or solicitation to buy or sell, any financial instruments.
 This material has been prepared without having regard to any particular investment objectives or financial situation, and has not been prepared in accordance with the legal and regulatory requirements to promote independent research.
 Any references to past performance of a financial instrument, index or a packaged investment product are not, and should not be taken as, a reliable indicator of future results. eToro makes no representation and assumes no liability as to the accuracy or completeness of the content of this publication, which has been prepared utilizing publicly-available information.